liitfr/liit-sandbox-www/readme.md

 ### Vendor

-I only declared the most common js librairies you'll find around Internet as vendor : jQuery & masonry.
+I only declared the most common js librairies you'll find around Internet as vendor : jQuery & modernizr.
 Other librairies are required in js files.
-It's opinionated and could easily be discussed :relaxed:
+It's opinionated and therefore could easily be discussed :relaxed:

 ## Setup